 Our main activities are:

 We schedule 6 to 8 cruises each season, heading both north and south, and led by volunteer Cruise Captains.
-These cruises can be from 2 days to 3 weeks long and destinations can vary each year.
+These cruises can be from 2 days to 3 weeks long (although it is possible to participate in only sections of the cruise) and destinations can vary each year.
+Members can participate in the full cruise or only part.
+We have a “Reciprocal Program” which allows members to stay one or two nights free at the docks of yacht clubs who also participate in this program.
 (Click here to learn more)

 Social get-togethers are a very important part of CVYC and range from monthly TGIFs to our only formal event, the annual Commodore’s Ball.
 While we have been having fun holding these events by Zoom over the past year, as soon as permitted, we look forward to getting together in person.
 (Click here to learn more)

 We hold Tech Nights four or five times a season.
 Guest speakers or Club members offer educational presentations focused on improving our nautical knowledge, discussing safety, mechanical, and seamanship skills (Click here to learn more)